Voog/eslint-voog/README.md

 ### `enforce-import-ordering`

-A rule to enforce two conditions:
+A rule to enforce the following conditions:

-- Import declarations must appear before any other statements in a source file (unless `importsOnTop` is explicitly set to false).
 - Import declarations must appear sorted into blocks defined by `blockOrder` and `blockMembershipTests`.
+- Import declaration blocks must be separated by at least two newlines (unless `checkBlockSeparation` is explicitly set to false).
+- Import declarations must appear before any other statements in a source file (unless `checkImportsOnTop` is explicitly set to false).

 #### Configuration